rbisewski/sighte/README.md

 Perhaps one day additional performance features will be added, but for now it is still fairly usable even in its current form.

+Consider reading the *Basic Usage Instructions* at a minimum to get the hang of using this browser.

 # Requirements